 Administrative options, such as Data connections, are visible only to users who manage a connected Apricot site.

-Roles affect actions, not data structure.
+Roles control what users can do in Impact Hub, not which data is available.
 Which data is available for reporting depends on your connected Apricot site and published data standards, not the user’s role.

 Seats and role availability

-Each Impact Hub role uses a corresponding seat.
-The number and type of seats available depend on your Apricot tier.
+Each Impact Hub role requires a corresponding seat.
+The number and type of seats available depend on your Apricot tier (Enterprise, Pro, or Essentials).

 Important things to know: